BelT26/tie-ups-uk/README.md

 I originally intended to use media queries to amend the number of products displayed horizontally from 3 to 2 to 1 according to the device width.
 As I was struggling with items overlapping and finding the right breakpoints, I decided to research slack for some other suggestions and found the following post very helpful [Igor CSS Grid Post on Slack](https://code-institute-room.slack.com/archives/C0L316Z96/p1620317611161800).
 This also led me on to the following flexbox tutorial on youtube[webdev Simplified Flexbox Tutorial](https://www.youtube.com/watch?v=fYq5PXgSsbE).

 Through Flexbox I managed to resize the images responsively and I applied the same technique to stack images on top of text on smaller screens for the home page and the contacts page.
 I found the following documentation very helpful to refer to [Mdn Flexbox Documentation](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).

+The original images used did not resize well for mobile devices so I instead of using HTML image tags I added them as background images in my css file that would be replaced with portrait style images through media queries on smaller screens.
+I used the following site for advice on how to add the description [David MacD blog](https://www.davidmacd.com/blog/alternate-text-for-css-background-images.html)

 ## Deployment